hirokisan/bybit/README.md

 # bybit

-bybit is an bybit client for the Go programing language.
+bybit is an bybit client for the Go programming language.

 ## Usage